 Or, your pen does.
 Teachers and students can interact with the whiteboard using special pens, touch controls, or other customized devices that collect user inputs to control the screen.
 These inputs include writing, starting or stopping videos, selecting a webpage, and more.
 Similar to a computer mouse, a connection back to the computer is required to interpret these user inputs.

 USB technology provides features to streamline the installation process by relaying user inputs to your computer, supporting video and audio signals, and providing charging power.
 Instead of running separate cables, a single USB cable can also carry information to speakers and offers five volts of DC power to your interactive touchscreen.

 4. Your signal can go the distance – with the proper connectivity.

 A typical USB connection has a maximum length of approximately five meters.
 With most connections being tethered to an instructor's desktop computer or podium, many touchscreen whiteboards require additional extenders.
 Active extension cables can extend a USB connection anywhere from 17 meters (56ft) to 36 meters (117ft) away, and up to three extensions can be chained together to achieve distances up to 36 meters total.

-For longer cable runs, USB can be converted using a transmitter and receiver unit to allow transmission over standard network cabling such as Cat5e or Cat6.
-This type of solution is referred to as a "USB over Cat5 solution" and provides connectivity up to 45 meters (150ft) away.
-The use of Cat5 cabling allows it to fit in very small spaces such as conduit and raceway.
+For longer cable runs, USB can be converted using a transmitter and receiver unit to allow transmission over standard network cabling such as Cat6 or Cat6a.
+This type of solution is called a "USB over Cat6 solution" and provides connectivity up to 45 meters (150ft) away.
+Cat6 cabling allows it to fit in small spaces such as conduits and raceways.